hacdias/webdav/README.md

 # Default permissions rules to apply at the paths.
 rules: []

 # The list of users.
-Must be defined if auth is set to true.
+If users is empty, then there will be no authentication.
 users:
   # Example 'admin' user with plaintext password.
   - username: admin